Wolverine: Interspecies interactions

+Urine scent marking

+Wolverines have been observed to use urine as a scent-marking behavior.
+Headspace analysis of the volatiles emanating from urine samples identified 19 potential semiochemicals.
+The major classes of identified chemicals are the ketones: 2-heptanone, 4-heptanone and 4-nonanone and the monoterpenes: alpha-pinene, beta-pinene, limonene, linalool and geraniol.
+In other mammals, the excretion of these terpenes is unusual.
+The conifer needles that are found in wolverine scat are likely the source of these monoterpenes.

+Threats and conservation

 The world's total wolverine population is not known.
 The animal exhibits a low population density and requires a very large home range.
 The wolverine is listed by the IUCN as Least Concern because of its "wide distribution, remaining large populations, and the unlikelihood that it is in decline at a rate fast enough to trigger even Near Threatened".